-Track and report participant funds, disbursements and the balance of participant funds Process and pay invoices for goods and services approved in the service plan Provide participant with periodic reports of expenditures and the status of the participant-directed budget Other services and supports Specify:
+\boxtimes T rack and report participant funds, disbursements and the balance of participant funds rocess and pay invoices for goods and services approved in the service plan rovide participant with periodic reports of expenditures and the status of the participant-directed udget ther services and supports S{I} pecify: A 11' onal functions/activities: xecute and hold Medicaid provider agreements as authorized under a written agreement with the ledicaid agency eceive and disburse funds for the payment of participant-directed services under an agreement w ith the Medicaid agency or operating agency × P rovide other entities specified by the state with periodic reports of expenditures and the status of ne participant-directed budget ther C pecify: Sį есцу. e Make individual expenditure reports available to DOH/DDD Case Manager.
+Provide consolidated xpenditure reports to designated DDD administrative staff.

-Additional functions/activities:

-Execute and hold Medicaid provider agreements as authorized under a written agreement with the Medicaid agency

-Receive and disburse funds for the payment of participant-directed services under an agreement with the Medicaid agency or operating agency iv.
-Oversight of FMS Entities.
-Specify the methods that are employed to: (a) monitor and assess the performance of FMS entities, including ensuring the integrity of the financial transactions that they perform; (b) the entity (or entities) responsible for this monitoring; and, (c) how frequently performance is assessed.

-Provide other entities specified by the state with periodic reports of expenditures and the status of the participant-directed budget

-Make individual expenditure reports available to DOH/DDD Case Manager.
-Provide consolidated expenditure reports to designated DDD administrative staff.
 Provide an orientation packet and manual to each participant.
 The packet includes all employer required forms and training materials.

-The DOH/DDD is responsible under its competitive procurement and contacting procedures to monitor and assess the performance of the FMS entity.
-Based upon contractual specifications, the FMS entity must provide monthly reports on performance measures to the DOH/DDD and provide remediation actions for any items not meeting expected requirements.
-The FMS entity must "upfront" pay to employees based upon timesheets approved by the CD employer within service authorizations and file claims for reimbursement.
-Such claims are audited by the DOH/DDD.
+FMS entitie of FMS Entities.
+Specify the methods that are employed to: (a) monitor and assess the performance of s, including ensuring the integrity of the financial transactions that they perform; (b) the entity (or ponsible for this monitoring; and, (c) how frequently performance is assessed.
+The DOLLA DDD is responsible under its competitive procurement and contacting procedures to monitor and assess nance of the FMS entity.
+Based upon contractual specifications, the FMS entity must provide monthly performance measures to the DOH/DDD and provide remediation actions for any items not meeting - equirements.
+The FMS entity must "upfront" pay to employees based upon timesheets approved by the ver within service authorizations and file claims for reimbursement.
+Such claims are audited by the vertical to the control of the co The EMC and the DOU/DDD.
+In addition